 A Chromebook can be a great purchase even if you never step outside of Google's trusted environment.
 They are some of the best web machines ever built, require almost no software maintenance, and come in a myriad of different styles and price points.
-We love the things, and the numbers say we're not alone.
+We love the things and know we're not alone.

-But like anything electronic, sometimes it's fun to push the envelope and do things a little outside of the intended use.
+But like anything electronic, sometimes it's fun do things a little outside of the intended use.
 Sometimes that means hidden features in the software, sometimes it means altering the software, and sometimes it means replacing the software entirely.
 We're familiar with people doing just that with Android, but it's also pretty easy to do with your Chromebook.
 The best part is that it's also very easy to go back.

 Create a recovery image

-Before you start doing anything it's always a good idea to have a path back to a time when everything worked.
+Before you start doing anything it's essential that you have a way to roll back to factory software.
 Luckily, that's fairly easy when we're talking about a Chromebook.

 Google has an official tool that will install the factory-issued software to your Chrome device on a 4GB or larger USB stick or SD card.
 You can then use this media to restore your Chromebook just like it was fresh out of the box.